 - Make a small batch in order not to tire your hands grating the mangoes.

-- Skip using red chili powder if you do not want to lose the lovely yellow color.
+- Skip using red chilli powder if you do not want to lose the lovely yellow colour.
 (But you will also lose the spiciness.)